Psychtoolbox-3/psychtoolbox-3.github.com/index.markdown

 Psychtoolbox has many active users, an active [forum](forum), and is widely [cited](citations).
 PTB-3 is based on the deprecated Psychophysics Toolbox Version 2 with its Matlab C extensions rewritten to be more modular and to use OpenGL on the back end.
-The current version supports Matlab 7.x and Octave 3.2.x on Mac OSX, Linux and Windows.
+The current version supports Matlab R2012a+ and Octave 4.0.x on Linux, MacOSX, and Windows.

 Psychtoolbox News
 -----------------